-Mediators assist separated parents to reach agreement about parenting, property and other matters1.
-Parents retain control over any decisions made and the process tends to be more flexible and less costly than going to court.
-Mediation comes in many forms and, like negotiation through lawyers or collaborative law, is essentially a form of professionally assisted negotiation.
+Mediators assist separated parents to reach agreement about parenting, property and other matters.1 Parents retain control over any decisions made and the process tends to be more flexible and less costly than going to court.
+Mediation is a form of professionally assisted negotiation.
 It is a middle ground that offers certainty and formality without the stress and divisiveness of an adversarial court battle.